pan1kt/GamingTweaks/README.md

 You can try see if your system is different from others and works best on HPET disabled on BIOS, but wont be most likely.

-...For best configuration, use this in Command Promt:
+For best configuration, use this in Command Promt:

 `bcdedit /set disabledynamictick true` <br/>
 `bcdedit /set useplatformclock false` <br/>